-Join Rayce Bird for an in-depth discussion in this video Add scars and tribal designs, part of Photoshop: Create a Satyr Using Layer Styles.
+Join Rayce Bird for an in-depth discussion in this video Add scars and tribal designs, part of Creating a Satyr Using Layer Styles in Photoshop.

 - [Voiceover] Let's give our creation a little extra character, by adding some tribal pattern scarification.
 Using a similar technique as in the previous movie, we can better define our satyr's story.
 I think this part can be very special and story-inspiring.
 This is kind of a fun part for me.
 Let's go ahead and open up a new layer, and we've got a color in here, it's kind of a brownish-mauve.
 And we're gonna use our airbrush that we've been using, just our standard soft brush.